ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

   - Expected runtime of about 3 minutes
   - Output displays 1000 iterations of gradient descent

-The outputs are also generated in `demo_data/` folder.
 The outputs include the transform parameters and transformed atlas structures.

 ## Visualize registration results